cpbotha/cpbotha.github.io/content/posts/2018-04-02-weekly-head-voices-138-born-to-run.md

 # Sometimes focus falls and slips into Emacs

 During the past week I had a fairly difficult technical puzzle to deal with.
-It&#8217;s one of those puzzles that can only be solved with multiple days of research and concerted focus.
+It’s one of those puzzles that can only be solved with multiple days of research and concerted focus.

-It&#8217;s funny how my mind manages to sort of slip away when faced with these sorts of puzzles where the solution, if it even exists (this is probably the main reason for the continual slippage), seems to be weeks away, instead of a few hours or days.
+It’s funny how my mind manages to sort of slip away when faced with these sorts of puzzles where the solution, if it even exists (this is probably the main reason for the continual slippage), seems to be weeks away, instead of a few hours or days.

-It&#8217;s like a usually sharp(ish) knife which simply refuses to bite into the thing that I so desperately want to cut with it.
+It’s like a usually sharp(ish) knife which simply refuses to bite into the thing that I so desperately want to cut with it.

 In my specific case, especially later in the afternoons when prefrontal cortex is long-gone, mindlessly drinking its beer while staring into space somewhere, or even later in the evenings when everyone else is also drinking beer while staring into space, I wake up to find myself working on some obscure Emacs hack.

 This week, primary thought slippage resulted in:

   * Hooking up my emacs, via [helm-for-files][1] with mdfind (the command-line interface to spotlight) on macOS and the tracker file indexer on Linux.
-This means that with a simple press of the `C-x c o` keys, I can instantly open any file in Emacs which is already open somewhere, which I&#8217;ve recently worked on, whose filename faintly resembles what I&#8217;m typing, whose contents (or tags) faintly resembles what I&#8217;m typing, no matter where that file is hiding in the hundreds of gigabytes on my SSD.
+This means that with a simple press of the `C-x c o` keys, I can instantly open any file in Emacs which is already open somewhere, which I’ve recently worked on, whose filename faintly resembles what I’m typing, whose contents (or tags) faintly resembles what I’m typing, no matter where that file is hiding in the hundreds of gigabytes on my SSD.
   * My efforts getting the above working for Linux are [now part of helm][2], via the wonderful system of github pull requests.
   * Setting up [Emacs dired][3] to do rsync-based network copying in the background, which culminated in [a github contribution][4] which will hopefully also find its way into the main repository soon.
 (I do most of my **serious** file management in Emacs dired.
 You should try it.)